MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Get-MgBetaUserDefaultCalendar.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Calendar-help.xml Module Name: Microsoft.Graph.Beta.Calendar online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.calendar/get-mgbetauserdefaultcalendar
 schema: 2.0.0
-ms.prod: outlook
 ---

 # Get-MgBetaUserDefaultCalendar

 ## SYNOPSIS
 Get the properties and relationships of a calendar object.
-The calendar can be one for a user, or the default calendar of a Microsoft 365 group.
+The calendar can be one for a user, \nor the default calendar of a Microsoft 365 group.
 There are two scenarios where an app can get another user's calendar: This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgUserDefaultCalendar](/powershell/module/Microsoft.Graph.Calendar/Get-MgUserDefaultCalendar?view=graph-powershell-1.0)

 ## SYNTAX